rulewis/journey-optimizer.en/help/using/configuration/get-started-configuration.md

 When accessing Journey Optimizer for the first time, you are provisioned a production sandbox and allocated a certain number of IPs depending on your contract.

-To be able to create your journeys and send messages, you need to go though several configuration steps listed in this page.
+To be able to create your journeys and send messages, you need to go though configuration steps listed in this page.

 ## Delegate subdomains